abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Groups/monoids categorically
 ===

 We began by defining a monoid as a set of composable *elements*.
 Then we saw that for some groups, like the groups of symmetries and rotations, those elements can be viewed as *actions*.
-And this is actually true for all other groups as well, e.g. the *red ball* in our color-blending monoid can be seen as the action of *adding the color red$ to the mix, the number $2$ in the monoid of addition can be seen as the operation $+2$ etc. This observation leads to a categorical view of the theory of groups and monoids.
+And this is actually true for all other groups as well, e.g. the *red ball* in our color-blending monoid can be seen as the action of *adding the color red* to the mix, the number $2$ in the monoid of addition can be seen as the operation $+2$ etc. This observation leads to a categorical view of the theory of groups and monoids.

 Currying
 ---